Skip to main content

 Learn how to capture sign-ups directly into Eloqua from Turtl

-Written by Kristi Eddy
+Written by Maruša Barle

-Updated over a week ago
+Updated over a month ago

 You can replace Turtl’s native lead capture form with an Oracle Eloqua form.
 For this to work, you’ll first need to configure the Oracle Eloqua form so that it’s compatible with Turtl.
 This article will take you through each step of the process.

-1. Create your Thank you page
+1. Create your "thank you" page

-First, you need to create a “Thank you” page for your form.
+First, you need to create a "thank you" page for your form.
 Your readers will be redirected here once they have completed your form.

 Begin by creating a new Landing Page and choose the "Blank HTML Landing Page" option: